OtemPsych/OtemBot/README.md

 # OtemBot

-An educational project that uses a Discord bot that can play music in a voice channel by providing a query to search and play a YouTube video, or by directly providing a YouTube/SoundCloud/Spotify URL.
+An educational project of a Discord bot that can play music in a voice channel by providing a query to search and play a YouTube video, or by directly providing a YouTube/SoundCloud/Spotify URL.
 This bot uses [Discord.js 14](https://discord.js.org/) and [DisTube.js](https://distube.js.org/#/) to provide music playback in a Discord server.

 ## Features